-Another shaved ice treat that looks like cendol but actually isn’t.
-Ice kacang or ABC (Ais Batu Campur) as we call it here in Malaysia, is a shaved iced dessert that is often topped with multi-coloured sweet syrup and then a bunch of toppings are added.
+Here’s a shaved ice treat that looks like cendol but actually isn’t.
+Ice kacang or ABC (Ais Batu Campur) as we call it here in Malaysia, is a shaved iced dessert that is often topped with multi-colored sweet syrup and then a bunch of toppings are added.

 The toppings are more varied with choices of fruit cocktails and dressings.
 You will also see toppings such as red beans, roasted peanuts, and sweet corn.
 Ice kacang is basically a blank canvas and you can put almost any kind of topping you desire.
 Some go for ice cream or durian or even chocolate syrup as well!
 So do try them all out to see what fits your palate.

-A mix of fruits that consists of, but not limited to, pineapples, guavas, young mangoes, sweet turnip and cucumbers.
-These fruits and chopped into cubes or are sliced before being tossed in rojak sauce which is a mixture of sweet and spice.
+Here’s a mix of fruits that consists of, but not limited to, pineapples, guavas, young mangoes, sweet turnip and cucumbers.
+These fruits and chopped into cubes or are sliced before being tossed in rojak sauce, which is a mixture of sweet and spice.
 This should be the first street food on your list as it’s the very definition of Malaysian snacks.

-The Malaysian Pancake!
-Like a regular pancake but sprinkled with assorted toppings.
+The Malaysian pancake is like a regular one, but sprinkled with assorted toppings.
 If you ever spot these, make sure to stop by and try a piece.
 This thick pancake is usually sprinkled with a generous topping of sugar, sweet corn, and peanuts!
 Now imagine all of those ingredients melting together on a warm pancake.

 Yum!
-While this is the more traditional ingredients, you can also find other sellers upping their game by adding stuff like jams, Nutella, cheese, and more.
-This particular Apom we are describing is usually thick and soft but you can always find other atpoms that are smaller in size and are crispy.
+While these are the more traditional ingredients, you can also find other sellers upping their game by adding stuff like jams, Nutella, cheese, and more.
+This particular Apom we are describing is usually thick and soft, but you can always find other apoms that are smaller in size and are crispy.

 The Putu Mayam is made from rice flour that is pressed into noodles before being laid or woven into a flat circular shape.
 Traditionally, it is served with coconut shavings and gula melaka (not to be confused with brown sugar).
 However, some people eat it with curry as well to add a spicy kick to their sugary snack.